sukunetsiz/kabus/README.md

 ## Core Features

 ### Security & Privacy
-- **PGP Integration**: Optional PGP key functionality for vendors and users to verify key ownership
+- **PGP Integration**: Mandatory PGP key confirmation for vendors to verify key ownership
 - **Two-Factor Authentication**: Enhanced security through PGP-based 2FA
 - **Mnemonic Recovery**: Built-in mnemonic phrase generation for key recovery
 - **No JavaScript**: Built entirely with pure PHP and does not utilize JavaScript in any capacity.

 ### Monero Integration
 - **Vendor Registration Payment**: Monero Wallet RPC integration that generates a wallet address for vendor fee payments, with support for separate transactions and a 24-hour payment window
+- **Product Advertising Payment**: Integrated payment system for vendors to advertise their products on the homepage through Monero transactions
 - **Return Address System**: Simple validation for user's Monero return addresses

 *Note: Product purchasing with Monero is planned for future updates.
-Currently, Monero integration is only used for vendor registration fees.*
+Currently, Monero integration is only used for vendor registration fees and product advertisement payments*

 ![Vendor Registration Payment](docs/1.png)